prampec/GsmAsync/README.md

 ## Description
 GsmAsync was implemented to reduce the complexity of communicating with GSM (SIM800, SIM900) modules.
-The solution GsmAsync performes an event-driven communication, so user code doesn't need to *wait* for answer arriving from the GSM module.
+The solution GsmAsync performs an event-driven communication, so user code doesn't need to *wait* for answer arriving from the GSM module.

 GsmAsync provides two basic features:
-* You can add commands to the command-queue, where next command will be executed automatically uppon success.
+* You can add commands to the command-queue, where next command will be executed automatically upon success.
 * You can register callbacks that are called, when the designated answer arrives from the GSM module.

 Besides that, GsmAsync also provides **timeout** and **error** handling.